 For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit.1 Corinthians 12:13(NASB)

-We are God's representatives on earth, during the Church dispensation and Paul began his teaching by explaining that every believer is given their own distinctive gifts and unique ministry.
-Each manifestations of the Spirit is to be used for the common good of all Christians.
+We are God's representatives on earth during the Church dispensation, and Paul begins his teaching by explaining that every believer is given their own distinctive gifts and unique ministry.
+Each manifestation of the Spirit is to be used for the common good of all Christians.
 Not everyone receives the same spiritual gifts, and each ministry is unique, yet varied and complementary.

-Spiritual gifts, designated vocations and all the good work that God has prepared us to do are bestowed by the same Spirit, to the glory of God and for the benefit of the entire Church.
-Paul is trying to convey an eternal principle - that the same Holy Spirit works in the lives of all believers, but that various gifts and spiritual manifestation are distributed to each one individually, as He chooses.
-God is no respecter of persons and He alone apportions to each one their particular gifts and spiritual graces - by His own will.
+Spiritual gifts, designated vocations, and all the good work that God has prepared us to do are bestowed by the same Spirit, to the glory of God and for the benefit of the entire Church.
+Paul is trying to convey an eternal principle; that the same Holy Spirit works in the lives of all believers, but that various gifts and spiritual manifestations are distributed to each one individually, as He chooses.
+God is no respecter of persons, and He alone apportions to each one their particular gifts and spiritual graces, by His own will.

-Heavenly Father, thank You that I am a full and equal member of Church and that by Your grace I was baptised into the Body of Christ at salvation.
+Heavenly Father, thank You that all believers are full and equal members of the Church and that by Your grace, I was baptised into the Body of Christ at salvation.
 Thank You that I can partake of the same spiritual benefits that have been promised to all Your children.
-Thank You for the gifts, graces, benefits and ministry You have seen fit to give me, by Your grace.
-I pray that I may be a willing and obedient member of Christ's Body and fulfil all the work You have prepared for me to do - to Your praise and glory.
-This I ask in Jesus' name and for His eternal glory - AMEN.
+And thank You for the gifts, graces, benefits, and ministry You have seen fit to give me individually, by Your grace.
+I pray that I may be a willing and obedient member of Christ's Body, and fulfil all the work You have prepared for me to do, to Your praise and glory.
+In Jesus' name, AMEN.